SimonRacaud/HUB_workshop_Assembly-RE/Solutions.md

 # Exercice 1 - Password

-The password is a string in .rdata section. "cr4ckm3" The program do a strncmp with that string and argv[1].
+The password is a string in .rdata section. "cr4ckm3" The program does a strncmp with that string and argv[1].

 # Exercice 2 - Good luck